emscripten-core/emscripten/site/source/docs/api_reference/proxying.h.rst

   Enqueue ``func`` to be called with argument ``arg`` on the given queue and thread then wait for ``func`` to be executed synchronously before returning.
-  Returns 1 if the ``func`` was successfully completed and 0 otherwise.
+  Returns 1 if the ``func`` was successfully completed and 0 otherwise, including if the target thread is canceled or exits before the work is completed.

 .. c:function:: int emscripten_proxy_sync_with_ctx(em_proxying_queue* q, pthread_t target_thread, void (*func)(em_proxying_ctx*, void*), void* arg)